DaveParillo/cisc187-assignments/lab28-sorting/README.md

 In fact, an extremely long report is an excellent indication you probably don’t know what you are doing.
 Plus you open yourself up to more opportunities to lose points due to mistakes.
-After you learn the matching,
-you might consider whether there was a shorter way to arrive at your conclusion.
+After you discover the matching, you might consider if there was a shorter way to arrive at your conclusion.

 ## Turnitin
 Don't forget to commit your documents and notes when you are done.